 “To go through the temple” is a broad and vague phrase.
-It means to take part in special ceremonies that brings members of the church and their families closer to God.
+It means participating in special ceremonies that bring members of the Church and their families closer to God.

 There are three main ceremonies that can take place in the temple:

 Did you know?

 Members of The Church of Jesus Christ of Latter-day Saints prefer not to be called “mormons” anymore?
 The term “mormon” is a nickname comes from a book of scripture called “The Book of Mormon: Another Testament of Christ.”
 Learn more.

 The word Mormon is fine to use in proper names, like the Book of Mormon, or in historical expressions like the Mormon Trail.
 But we ask that you refer to us as “Latter-day Saints” or “members of the restored Church of Jesus Christ.”

 To be baptized is to make a two-way promise between Heavenly Father and the person being baptized, meaning that as one does his or her part, God will do His part to bless them in His own way and timing.
 By being baptized, one promises to: